-The L-Phe imprinted spectra of poly(AA-co-AN) imprinted and D-Phe poly(AA-co-AN) membrane were analyzed by FT-IR.
+L-Phe The spectra of imprinted poly(AA-co-AN) and D-Phe imprinted poly(AA-co-AN) membrane were analyzed by FT-IR.
 The interpretation of FT-IR spectra is summarized in Table-1.
 The OH dimmer and free OH stretching can be realized at 3466 cm-1 and 3242 cm-1 respectively, in L-Phe imprinted membrane, and in D-Phe imprinted membrane OH dimmer and free OH stretching appeared at 3461 cm-1 and 3243 cm-1, respectively (Fig. 1).
-These free OH groups are might be due to the presence of COOH in imprinted poly(AA-co-AN) membranes.
-It is assumed that due to these free OH group form hydrogen bond with the template.
-SEM studies revealed that the average thickness of membrane was 25 μm and average thickness of dense top layer was 6 μm.
+These free OH groups are might be due to the presence of COOH in imprinted poly(AA-co-AN) membranes, and are responsible for the formation of hydrogen bond with the template.
+SEM studies revealed that the average thickness of membrane was 25 m and average thickness of dense top layer was 6 m.
 The measured pore sizes of membrane were less than 25 nm.